ThomasLandauer/module-symfony/CONTRIBUTING.md

   git checkout -b new_feature
   ```

 2. Edit the module's source code in `vendor/codeception/module-symfony/src/Codeception/Module/Symfony.php` of this project.
-If you want, you can already write the tests (see step 7).
+If you want, you can already write the test (see step 7).

 3. On https://github.com/Codeception/module-symfony, click on the "Fork" button.
 Then, in your terminal, go to another directory, then:
    ```bash